Farmer's Guide to Pig Feed Pellet Size: Matching Pellets to Growth Stages

 You might wonder how you can make all these different sizes.
 It’s actually very simple.

-- You can change the pellet size through changing different die size.
-The diameter of the holes in the die determines the diameter of your pellets.
-To make a 3mm pellet for piglets, you use a die with 3mm holes.
-To make a 6mm pellet for growers, you simply stop the machine, unbolt the old die, and install a new one with 6mm holes.
-It’s a simple but critical adjustment that gives you full control over your feeding program.
+• You can change the pellet size through changing different die size.
+The size of the holes in the die will tell you how big your pellets will be.
+You need a die with 3mm holes to make a 3mm pellet for piglets.
+To make a 6mm pellet for growers, just stop the machine, take off the old die, and put on a new one with 6mm holes.
+This is a simple but important change that lets you fully control your feeding program.

 Common Mistakes to Avoid

-- For the Smallest Piglets, Crumbles are Often Better Than Pellets.
-“Even a tiny 2.5mm pellet can be a challenge for a newly weaned piglet.
-That’s why many professional operations use a crumbler.
-This is a separate machine that takes a finished pellet (for example, a 3mm one) and gently cracks it into smaller, irregular pieces.
-These ‘crumbles’ are often easier for the smallest pigs to start eating, which is critical in that first week.”
+A small 2.5mm pellet can be hard for a piglet that has just been weaned.
+That’s why a lot of businesses use a crumbler.
+This is a different machine that gently breaks a finished pellet, like a 3mm one, into smaller, uneven pieces.
+These “crumbles” are often easier for the smallest pigs to eat, which is very important in the first week.

 Conclusion